 Obviously, your own personal server won’t come cheap, and you had better polish up your technical skills to fiddle with the server settings—or be prepared to hire a systems management expert to do the fiddling for you.
 A dedicated server makes most sense for large enterprises with consistent revenue.

-A popular alternative to conventional hosting services, cloud hosts run on public clouds and provide the same functionality as physical servers.
+Cloud hosts run on public clouds and provide the same functionality as physical servers.
+They are a popular alternative to conventional hosting services.

 The best thing about cloud hosting is that your content will be stored across multiple servers, which means that you’ll have better performance and scaling capability than, for example, VPS hosting can deliver.
 Plus, your data is safely backed up in the cloud.